-Memorial Announces Danynn Dugas as August Daisy Winner
+Memorial Announces Danynn Dugas, BSN,RN as August 2023 Daisy Winner

 Congratulations to Danynn Dugas, BSN, RN a team member in the Emergency Department at Lake Charles Memorial Hospital!
 She was nominated by a coworker for her dedication to her job and the caring, attentive and professional care she provided to her patient during a medical emergency.